Trump tests Congress’ war powers with strike against Iran

-Yet Congress has shown time and again it is unable to exert its ability to authorize — or halt — military actions.
-With their inaction, lawmakers have begrudgingly allowed the commander in chief to all but disregard Congress, and there are doubts that this time will be any different.
+Yet Congress has shown time and again it is unable to exert its ability to authorize — or halt — the use of military force.
+With their inaction, lawmakers have begrudgingly allowed the commander in chief to all but disregard Congress.

 “I think this president has pushed this to the limit with action that has a huge, escalating effect,” said Scott Anderson, a former attorney in the State Department’s legal office and former legal adviser for the U.S. Embassy in Baghdad.
 “Maybe this will push Congress to make it a priority. ...
 Anything short of legislative action doesn’t mean anything.”